YouTube live FAQs

 How do I start streaming?

-You do not need start and stop buttons in the live dashboard to start streaming.
+You do not need start and stop buttons in the Stream now live dashboard to start streaming.
 Send content from your encoding software and you’ll go live instantly.
 When you’re done, stop streaming in your encoder and you’ll go offline.
-Everything is done in your encoder.How do I stop streaming?
+Everything is done in your encoder.How do I stop streaming with Stream now?

 Just stop streaming from your encoder.
 YouTube will detect you stopped sending content and stop the stream for you.Where can I find all of the archives of my live streams?